lijesh010/Netflix_dataset_Exploratory_Data_Analysis_Python_Project/README.md

 ## Dataset
 https://www.kaggle.com/datasets/shivamb/netflix-shows
-The dataset used in this project is available in the file netflix_dataset.csv.
+The dataset used in this project is also available in the file netflix_titles.csv.
 ## The dataset includes the following columns:
 1. show_id: Unique identifier for each title
 2. type: Type of content (Movie or TV Show)